Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 To proceed, we introduce the space where $Span\{e_k \}_{k=1,\dots,n}$ is the standard span of the basis $\{e_k \}_{k=1,\dots,n}$ of the form \eqref{span} consisting of solutions to \eqref{lapl}.

-Then, we let $\eps\to 0$ along an appropriate subsequence in \eqref{regularized} in the sense of distributions and we will end up with Definition \ref{sol-young}.
-A similar situation is with the admissibility conditions and one can get them in the same way as when considering \eqref{regularized}.
-Consequently, an admissible solution to \eqref{che}, \eqref{dirichlet} will be unique.
+Then, we let $\epsilon \to 0$ along an appropriate subsequence in \eqref{regularized-1} in the sense of distributions, and we will end up with \eqref{regularized-limit}.
+A similar situation arises with the entropy conditions, and one can derive them in the same way as when considering \eqref{regularized-1}.
+Consequently, an admissible solution to \eqref{che} with \eqref{dirichlet} will be unique.

 A natural question here is how to distinguish between solutions to \eqref{che} with different initial conditions.
-It is actually done through the appropriate choice of the test function and we introduce the following definition of an admissible solution to \eqref{che}, \eqref{ic}, \eqref{dirichlet}.
+This is done by making an appropriate choice of the test function.
+We introduce the following definition of an entropy solution to \eqref{che}, \eqref{ic}, and \eqref{dirichlet}.